arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

    ![por_ard_lvgl_connect_monitor](/Users/lenardgeorge/Documents/Arduino/Content Team/Maker Content/Portenta Tutorials /arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/assets/por_ard_lvgl_connect_monitor.svg)

-   *** Note: if you arent familiar with how the USB host works, we recommend you to have a look at the [USB Host tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-usb ) ***
+   *** If you arent familiar with how the USB host works, we recommend you to have a look at the [USB Host tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-usb ) ***

 4. Adding a Button widget